-AHF Ethiopia, with operations in Addis Ababa currently runs two HIV care facilities namely AHF-Yeka and AHF-Kolfe Clinics.
-These care centers are situated in two different sub-cities, Yeka Sub-city and Addis Ketema Sub-city respectively, where a large number of people reside and there is high day-to-day population movement.
+AHF Ethiopia, with operations in Addis Ababa City Administration and Oromia Regional State currently runs two of its own standalone HIV care facilities namely AHF-Addis and AHF-Kolfe Clinics; supports two NGO and four government health facilities.
+These care centers are situated in different sub-cities, where a large number of people reside and there is high day-to-day population movement.
 It is also believed that these areas have relatively higher HIV service needs.
-Generally, AHF Ethiopia provides free comprehensive HIV care services including Anti-Retroviral Therapy (ART), treatment of opportunistic infections, HIV Counseling and Testing (HCT), condom promotion and distribution, tuberculosis diagnosis and management, care for HIV exposed infants and family focused care, integrated family planning services, provision of preventive care package, and nutritional and psychosocial support program.
+Generally, AHF Ethiopia provides free comprehensive HIV care services including Anti-Retroviral Therapy (ART), treatment of opportunistic infections, HIV Counseling and Testing (HCT), condom promotion and distribution, tuberculosis; STI diagnosis and management, care for HIV exposed infants and family focused care, integrated family planning services, provision of preventive care package, adolescent psychosocial support, adult adherence support, and nutritional support programs.

-To date, AHF Ethiopia has provided HIV care and treatment to 3,949 individuals in the two sites of which 1,124 are children and adolescents.
-Of these patients enrolled to care, 2,816 have received ART and related treatment support.
-AHF Ethiopia provided HIV testing to 85,946 individuals in 2015, and 120,133 condoms were distributed alongside other HIV prevention activities the same year.
+To date, AHF Ethiopia has provided HIV care and treatment to 13,036 individuals with its clinics, and supported health facilities of which 373 are children and adolescents.
+Of these patients enrolled to care, 12,822 have received ART and related treatment support.
+AHF Ethiopia provided HIV testing to 87,369 individuals in 2018, and 1,206,864 male condoms were distributed alongside other HIV prevention activities the same year.

 Photos in Ethiopia